 If you leave your home, you are probably under some form of surveillance.
 Many banks, businesses, and companies use electronic surveillance to monitor activities and have footage in the event of unlawful activities.
 Cities are following suit by installing cameras and other digital monitoring devices in public places.

 If you want a better security system for your home or business, electronic surveillance may be your best choice.
 Electronic surveillance systems are a practical means for securing your home or business.
 Having the facts on video, in photographs, or in another audio-visual format can give you the factual information you need to win a case.

-If you find the need to investigate your business or home, an investigator trained in electronic surveillance will analyze and record any suspisous activity of criminal action.
-The investigator's goal is to do whatever it takes to get video of the subject and in many cases, this means discreetly following a subject to gather as much evidence and video as possible.
-An investigator should be licensed in the state they are serving, have equipment that properly records details (date and time), assure you with a "plan of attack," and be an expert witness in the event that they would need to testify in the case.
+If you are concerned about the safety of your business or home, an investigator trained in electronic surveillance will analyze and record any suspicious or criminal activity.
+They do this by discreetly following a subject or setting up cameras to document their activity.
+An investigator will be licensed in the state they are serving, have equipment that properly records details, explain to you their surveillance plan, and be an expert witness in the event they need to testify in court.

 Use the search utility on the top of this page or select from a state listed below to find an electronic surveillance investigator, or give us a call at (888) 997-4669.

 At PInow.com our goal is to help you find local private investigation professionals with no hassle.

 If you are unable to find the help you need on our site, contact us at (888) 997-4669 and we will find a company for you, at no cost.